xivsync/ellisontechnologies/web/themes/custom/ellison/README.md

 ## Users selected location also called regions

 - the first time a visitor comes to the site, they should get a modal form to select a location.
-- the location information (region term name, region term ID, and Salesforce region ID) are saved both to a cookie `ellison_region` and to `drupalSettings.ellison`
+- the location information (region term name, region term ID, and Salesforce region ID) are saved a cookie `ellison_region`
-- `drupalSettings.ellison.region_id` is used on the Location page filter the locations based on users selection
-- `drupalSettings.ellison.region_id` is used on the Contact us page filter the locations on the right sidebar based on users selection
-- `drupalSettings.ellison.region_sf_id` is used to populate the `region__c` form input whenever it is used
+- the cookie values are used by scripts block.js and site-footer.js
+- the cookie values are also used by any webform with a `region__c` input to add the Salesforce region ID

 **Salesforce region IDs**